dperkins3pi/RoboticVision/README.md

 Various computer vision projects from BYU's grad course ECEN 631: Robotic Vision.
 Projects use openCV for topics such as stereo calibration, catching a baseball, visual inspection, and more.

 # Baseball Catcher
 I built software to automatically track and catch a baseball.
 We caught 17/20 balls—even when they were launched at nearly 60 mph!
-A video can be found at https://youtu.be/q1axb1CDXnk
+A video can be found at https://youtu.be/q1axb1CDXnk and an in-depth description is at [BaseballCatcher.pdf](BaseballCatcher/LiveBaseballCatcher/BaseballCatcher.pdf)

 ⚡ The challenge?
 We had only a fraction of a second to detect, track, and predict the ball’s landing point.
 🔍 How it works: